-Unsurprisingly, you may find that overtones and harmonics refer to the same set of frequencies in particular contexts.
+You may find that overtones and harmonics refer to the same set of frequencies in particular contexts.
 So harmonics can indeed be overtones, and overtones can be harmonics.
 Still, the opposite case is possible in the meantime.
 In other words, some harmonics are not overtones and some overtones are not harmonics.

 Resonance occurs just after systems are subjected to external vibrations that match their inherent frequency.
 No matter overtones or harmonics, they both are resonances in the end.

-Sound waves in an open pipe or a vibrating string are examples: They should be identical when it comes to harmony and overtones.
+Sound waves in an open pipe or a vibrating string are examples.
+They should be identical when it comes to harmony and overtones.
 It is only at odd harmonics that overtones develop in a closed pipe.

 The wavelength, Frequency, and Wave Speed

 Before going on to harmonics and overtones, it is vital to understand the principles of a wave.
 Waves are disturbances in a medium that propagate from one area to another through oscillating points inside the medium.
 Besides sound, there are waves on a string, even in the sea, as other examples to give.